Sweden–Turkey relations: History

+Osman Kavala dispute

 In October 2021, in the wake of the appeal for the release of Turkish activist Osman Kavala signed by 10 western countries, Turkish president Recep Tayyip Erdoğan ordered his foreign minister to declare the Swedish ambassador persona non grata, alongside the other 9 ambassadors.
 However, the ambassadors did not receive any formal notice to leave the country and Erdoğan eventually stepped back.

 Events in 2020

 In 2020, Former Swedish Foreign Minister Ann Linde called for Turkey to withdraw from Syria as part of her visit to Turkey, and Turkish Foreign Minister Mevlüt Çavuşoğlu reacted harshly to his Swedish counterpart.

-Swedish NATO bid
+Accession of Sweden to NATO

+While Turkey became a member of NATO in 1952, Sweden since 2024 has been a member of NATO.

-In 2022, Turkey opposed Sweden and Finland's bid to join NATO, on the grounds that the countries "host terrorist organisations which act against Turkey", including the PKK, PYD, YPG and Gülen movement.
+In 2022, Turkey opposed Sweden and Finland's bid to join NATO, on the alleged grounds that the countries "host terrorist organisations which act against Turkey", including the PKK, PYD, YPG and Gülen movement.
 While the PKK is recognised as a terrorist organisation in both Sweden and Turkey, the Gülen movement is not recognised as a terrorist organisation in Sweden.
 In May 2022, Turkey quickly blocked the Swedish NATO membership application from being processed at an accelerated pace.

 In May 2022, Turkey vetoed Sweden's NATO membership.

+In May 2022, Swedish prime minister Magdalena Andersson, after a phone call with Turkish President Recep Tayyip Erdoğan, told Swedish state television SVT that they were ready for dialogue with Turkey on Sweden's NATO membership and they always condemned terrorism.

 On 28 June, during a NATO summit in Madrid, Turkey agreed to support the membership bids of Finland and Sweden.

 The Turkish government has since requested the extradition of members of the Gülen movement and the PKK from Finland and Sweden; that the countries stop supporting the Gülen movement, the PKK, and terrorism; and that Finland and Sweden should address Turkish security concerns.

 Turkey demanded that Sweden end its support to the Gülen movement and the PKK.

+Turkey asked Sweden to stop and end the Kurdish demonstrations.

 Tensions between Sweden and Turkey were sharply heightened following protests against Turkey in Stockholm.
-Turkey summoned Sweden’s ambassador to answer for a video posted by the Swedish Solidarity Committee for Rojava that depicted an Erdoğan effigy swinging by his legs from a rope.
+Turkey summoned Sweden's ambassador to answer for a video posted by the Swedish Solidarity Committee for Rojava that depicted an Erdoğan effigy swinging by his legs from a rope.
 The group compared Erdoğan to Benito Mussolini, who was hung upside down after his death.
 On the same day, President of the Turkish Grand National Assembly Mustafa Şentop cancelled the Swedish Parliament Speaker Andreas Norlén's visit to Turkey.
 On 21 January 2023, leader of the far-right Danish political party Stram Kurs, Rasmus Paludan was permitted to burn a Quran outside the Turkish embassy in Stockholm.
 See below for further details.
-Following the incident, Turkey cancelled a planned visit of the Swedish defence minister Pål Jonson to Ankara.

-Following the Quran burning incident, the Yeni Akit newspaper called for a boycott of Swedish companies such as H&M and IKEA.
+On 23 January 2024, the Turkish Parliament voted 287-55 in favour of Swedish membership.

+On 25 January 2024, Turkish President Recep Tayyip Erdoğan signed and approved the proposal containing Sweden's accession protocol.